Visician VR Controllers

 Production

-I adjusted my design to include a third controller, then 3D modeled my final designs in Autodesk Maya for production.
+I 3D modeled my final set of controllers in Autodesk Maya for production.

 The controllers were printed in white PLA.
 I encountered difficulties printing a living hinge with enough tension for the hinge controller, so I printed it as separate pieces which I then connected with a coiled 18-gauge wire coated in white foam clay.